laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/frontend-fundamentals/week-1/day-1/lecture-materials/intro-to-dev-environment.md

 - `ls` does not display hidden files by default, adding the `-a` option will show them

-- `tree` is a nice utility for displaying a graphical representation of a directory and its nested directories.<br/>Install it by typing `brew install tree`
+- (Optional) `tree` is a nice utility for displaying a graphical representation of a directory and its nested directories.<br/>Install it by typing `brew install tree`

 <br>
 <br>